JeffEmery/remix-server-azure/README.md

 Setting up the Azure Functions with the Azure Static Web tool allows you to create a function in the `api` folder with the `.vscode` settings in the project root.
-This allows us to keep the Remix boilerplate unmodified.
+This allows us to keep the Remix boilerplate unmodified except for the `serverBuildPath`.
 We will build the Remix App Server as an Azure Function importing the server from `api/build/index.js`

 > F1
 >